When the world is at odds

 When the tea was ready we’d sit together chatting while we warmed our hands on our mugs.
 I’d tell mom about my day and relish her expressions of joy or sympathy.
 We’d quietly ponder our lives while recharging our energies for homework and dinner making.

-My mom has since passed away, and those mugs are long gone, but the memory still gives me so much comfort and joy.
-Right now, during these very strange times, I’m reminding myself to treasure the small things, like a beautiful tea mug, because as it turns out, in the long run, they matter a lot.
+My mom has since passed away, but the memory still gives me so much comfort and joy.
+Right now, during these very strange times, I’m reminding myself to treasure the small things, like a hot cup of tea shared with someone you love, because as it turns out, in the long run, they matter a lot.

 XO Suzanne Zacharias